 This requires access to BGP capable switches or routers in front of your Calico cluster.

 In general, this will involve peering the nodes in your Calico cluster with BGP capable switches, which act as the gateway to reach Calico endpoints in the cluster from outside.

 A common scenario is for your container hosts to be on their own isolated layer 2 network, like a rack in your server room or an entire data center.
 Access to that network is via a router, which also is the default router for all the container hosts.

 See the BGP peering document for information on how to set up the Calico node sides of the sessions.
 Consult the documentation for your BGP capable switch/router to set up the switch sides of the sessions.

 If you have a small number of hosts, you can configure BGP sessions between your router and each Calico-enabled host.
 With many hosts, you may wish to use a route reflector or set up a Layer 3 topology.

-Calico supports a number of orchestrator specific options for inbound connectivity, such as Kubernetes service IPs, or OpenStack floating IPs.
+Calico supports a number of orchestrator specific options for inbound connectivity, such as Kubernetes service IPs.